 The following address will give an overview on student injury and sickness insurance.

 The Green Fund is a student-led initiative to help support Gonzaga’s commitment to “care for the planet” (Gonzaga Mission Statement); it supports a more environmentally conscious community and makes active the willingness to supplement the Climate Action Plan’s efforts to reduce the campus’s climate footprint and to cultivate life-long ecologically-friendly habits by GU students.
 It supports sustainability initiatives created and carried out by students.
-Even though multiple student surveys have shown overwhelming support for such a fee, it is nevertheless offered as an “opt-out,” meaning that students can choose not to pay this fee by submitting a written request to the Student Accounts office each semester by the Add/Drop deadline date.
-(Fall 2014: September 12, 2014; Spring 2015: January 23, 2015).
+Even though multiple student surveys have shown overwhelming support for such a fee, it is nevertheless offered as an “opt-out,” meaning that students can choose not to pay this fee by submitting a written request to the Student Accounts Office each semester by the Add/Drop deadline date.

 ©2011 Gonzaga University.
 All Rights Reserved. | Full HTML Version